Stanissse/AboutMe/_pages/about.md

 ---

-Welcome!
+<br><br>
 I’m **Dr. Philipp Zelger**, a researcher in auditory neuroscience and clinical audiology at **Medical University of Innsbruck Austria**.
 My work focuses on understanding and improving hearing through brain-based diagnostics and auditory prosthetics such as cochlear implants.

 My research integrates **neurophysiology**, **audiology**, and **speech sciences**, with an emphasis on:
 - Brainstem and cortical auditory evoked potentials (EEG, BERA)